nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Note:** <br>

-* The generated text includes all days within the itinerary, even if there are no items planned for the day.<br>
+* The generated text includes all days within the itinerary, even if there are no items planned for the day.
 * The generated text does not include the items in the Wishlist.
 For items to be reflected in the generated text, they must be planned.<br>

 </div>